Do Cats Understand Kisses? Not Instinctively But They Learn

 How to Tell if Your Cat Likes Being Kissed?

 It’s essential to read your cat’s non-verbal communication before attempting a kiss or any close contact.
+Cats communicate stress and consent entirely through body language — there is no verbal warning before a bite.

 Positive Signs (They Like/Tolerate It) Negative Signs (They Dislike It)

-Purring or making soft, quiet sounds Stiff Body: Rigid or hunched posture
+Purring or making soft, quiet sounds Stiff Body: Rigid or hunched posture — sympathetic nervous system activation

-Relaxed Body: Leaning into you or resting Tail Twitching/Thumping: Rapid, sharp movements
+Relaxed Body: Leaning into you or resting Tail Twitching/Thumping: Rapid, sharp movements — overstimulation threshold reached

 Slow Blinks Ears Flattened/Pushed Back